CMSgov/ab2d-website/_pages/access-production-claims-data.md

 ### Format

-The files will be in NDJSON format, where each line is a Medicare claim written in JSON.
-The file naming standard is to use a contract identifier and then a number indicating where it falls in the series of files (e.g., Z123456_0001.ndjson).
-Data files are often large, so make sure you have adequate storage and a database to process the claims received.
+Files are in NDJSON format, where each line is a Medicare claim written in JSON.
+The file naming standard uses a contract identifier and number to indicate sequence (e.g., Z123456_0001.ndjson).
+Large data files require adequate storage and a database to process the claims received.

 ## Sample client scripts

 AB2D provides sample client scripts, but we encourage organizations to automate their individual processes.
 Sample scripts are not suitable for long-term use as they do not provide sufficient error checking, security, or auditing capabilities.
-You must run these scripts in a secure environment to protect [Protected Health Information (PHI)](https://www.hhs.gov/answers/hipaa/what-is-phi/index.html).
+You must run these scripts in a secure environment to protect PHI.

 If you have multiple contracts, you can run scripts for them at the same time.
 However, you must use different directories, credentials, and terminals so each will have defined environment variables.